Javascript is either disabled or not supported by this browser. This page may not appear properly.

 Lead Guitar Vocals, Percussion Bass Guitar Rhythm Guitar Drums

-At a Southwest Texas State Sigma Nu frat party in San Marcos, Tex; Fall '66.
+At a Southwest Texas State Sigma Nu frat party in San Marcos, Tex; Fall of 1966.

-This picture was taken backstage at the Auditorium in San Antonio
+This picture was taken backstage at the Municipal Auditorium in San Antonio Texas

 before a big show of several local and national acts.